KSkert/OntheFly/README.md

  -Run your script exactly as you normally would (`python train.py` or `python -m training`); if the script instantiates a `Trainer`, the VS Code dashboard will attach automatically (it listens on `localhost:47621`) whenever a dashboard tab is open.
  - Once you run your script, you will see this in your terminal: [onthefly] dashboard connected on tcp://127.0.0.1:47621.
 This means that even if your dashboard wasn't open yet, you can still open the dashboard from the Command Palette (Cmd+Shift+P) and you will see the live training.
  -Instantiating this Trainer will wrap around your training, just like tools like Lightning and Accelerate do.
 Now you can perform actions on your model from the dashboard.
+ -To exit the Trainer, use Ctrl+C from the terminal to close the dashboard connection.

 `Trainer` skips validation unless you pass `val_every_n_epochs`.
 Set it to the cadence you need (e.g., `1` for every epoch); omit or set `0` to disable validation entirely.